 Improved calibration of X-ray systems is needed to minimize the X-ray dose on patients.

 The project has triggered cooperation with the instrument manufacturer National Instruments, and a new transient recorder for VFT measurements, the PXIe-5164, has been characterized within the project and is now available on the market.
-This will have impact by improving diagnostics in correct measurements of discharges in power grids, especially in GIS systems.
-A good news story of the digitizer has been published on the Euramet web-page and the project web-page with the title "Innovative instrument developed for electrical networks".
+This will have impact by improving diagnostics of discharges in power grids, especially in GIS systems.
+A good news story of the digitizer, titled “Innovative instrument developed for electrical networks”, has been published on the EURAMET and the project webpages.

 Impact on the metrology and scientific communities